cihuatl.

 Frances Karttunen:

 CIHUĀ-TL pl: CIHUAH, possessed form: -CIHUĀUH woman, wife / mujer (M) T has the variant ZOHUA-TL, which is also in M in addition to CIHUĀ-TL.
-Besides the difference of vowel in the firts syllable, there seems to be a vowel length discrepancy in the second syllable between CIHUĀ-TL and ZOHUA-TL.
-In compounds Z drops the vowel of the firts syllable.
+Besides the difference of vowel in the first syllable, there seems to be a vowel length discrepancy in the second syllable between CIHUĀ-TL and ZOHUA-TL.
+In compounds Z drops the vowel of the first syllable.
 When honorific -TZIN is added to the possessed form of CIHUĀ-TL, a glottal stop intervenes between the two elements, ICIHUĀHUAHTZIN his wife (H).
 This is true of several other expressions of kinship relationship as well.

 Frances Karttunen, An Analytical Dictionary of Nahuatl (Norman: University of Oklahoma Press, 1992), 35.